ndrezn/horror-social-networks/README.md

 "Python scripts" contains two scripts used to generate social networks.
 "Final graphs" creates one graph for each film representing its social network, and "Graph frames" generates a graph for every scene, slowly growing over time.

 "Visuals" contains several sets of graphs, defined in the folder with a README and with color keys represented as README files in each subfolder.
-"Gifs" contains the gif representation of the network growing for each film, and the other folders are images showing the final graph using different encodings.
+"Gifs" contains the gif representation of the network growing for each film, and the other folders contain images showing the final graph using different encodings.

 # Brief essay